rgardner/Alien-Wallpaper/README.md

 # Alien Wallpaper

 Download images from subreddits.
 Great for beautiful wallpaper.
+Requires Python 3.3+.

 Each picture is saved to the output directory as `{reddit_id}.{filetype}`, e.g. `2zd9do.jpg`.
 You can reverse lookup any of the pictures just by going to